Angelika Machinek

 Angelika Machinek (17 November 1956 - 12 October 2006) was a German glider pilot.
-She was five times German gliding champion and broke nine FIA gliding world records, four in the D1M class, four in D15 and one in DO.
-She was also a dramaturge and published writer.
+Born in the district of Holzminden, she started gliding at the age of 14, gained her pilot’s license in 1973 and received her instructor’s license in 1980.
+She was five times German gliding champion between 1994 and 2006 and broke nine FIA gliding world records, four in the D1M class, four in D15 and one in DO.
+She won the Elly-Beinhorn Rally in 1998, the first International Hexencup in 2003 and the first International Flatland Cup in Hungary, in 2006.
+She died while flying a microlight shortly after the last win and a fund to promote women glider pilots was set up as a legacy for her in 2007.

-Life
+Biography

 Angelika Machinek was born on 17 November 1956 in the village of Eschershausen in the district of Holzminden.
 She studied sociology and German at University of Göttingen and received her doctorate in modern German literature from Goethe University Frankfurt in 1985.
 She subsequently worked as a dramaturge and author on topics including the Göttingen Seven.

 At the age of 14, she started gliding, gaining her pilot’s license in 1973, aerobatic license in 1979 and instructor’s license in 1980.
 She competed at national and international level, being named German Champion five times, in 1994 at Marpingen, 1998 at Jena, 2000 at Neresheim, 2004 at Klix and 2006 at Coburg.
 She won the Elly-Beinhorn Rally in 1998, the first International Hexencup in 2003 and the first International Flatland Cup in Szeged, Hungary, in 2006.
 The FAI Gliding Commission presented her with the Pelagia Majewska Gliding Medal in 2000 for her achievements.

 Dr Machinek was killed, aged 49, near Echzell, in Hesse.
 She crashed while flying a microlight.